Are you an advisor? Go to Unbiased Pro

 • Might you pursue side income via part-time work, monetizing a passion project, or other means?
 Extra income can give more flexibility.

 While a $900k nest egg seems sizeable, spreading it over potentially 40+ years with inflation raises the degree of difficulty.
-Strict budgeting around necessities and luxuries and planning for supplementary income are imperative to increase the odds of sustaining this ultra early retirement goal.
+Strict budgeting around necessities and luxuries, as well as planning for supplementary income, is imperative to increase the odds of sustaining this ultra-early retirement goal.

 The bottom line